Best Practice

 One popular method for this kind of analysis is content analysis, where the frequency of certain words, phrases, or codes can be statistically examined in visualizations like word clouds.
 Advanced software can also assist in this process, offering tools that can perform automated coding and thematic analysis on large datasets, although human oversight is generally recommended to ensure the qualitative nuances are not lost.

 But remember, the process doesn’t end at the point of conversion.
 The quantitative data you generate should be viewed as a complement to your qualitative findings, not a replacement.
-Interpretation is the final and crucial step in this process.
+Interpretation is the final step in this process.
 While quantitative data can provide a high-level view that makes it easier to identify trends or make comparisons, a qualitative analysis offers the nuanced context that gives these numbers meaning.

 Word clouds are a good example of how researchers engage in quantifying information.